Tower Foundation Mapping/Pile Integrity Testing

 The Sonic Echo (SE) test method is a low strain integrity test conducted from the top of the shaft as shown in the image below.
 The test involves hitting the foundation top with the hammer to generate energy that travels to the bottom of the foundation.
 The wave reflects off irregularities (cracks, necks, bulbs, soil intrusions, voids, etc.) and/or the bottom of the foundation and travels back along the foundation to the top.
 The receiver measures the vibration response of the foundation to each impact.
 The signal analyzer processes and displays the hammer and receiver outputs.
 Foundation length and integrity of concrete are evaluated by identifying and analyzing the arrival times, direction, and amplitude of reflections measured by the receivers in time.

 ACER conducted Non-Destructive Testing on the foundation of the monopole to determine the size and dimensions of the foundation.
 ACER utilized a combination of Ground Penetrating Radar (GPR) and Sonic Echo/Impulse Response (SE/IR) to identify...

 The Impulse Response (IR) test method is also an echo test and uses the same test equipment as the SE method.
 The test procedures are similar to the SE test procedures, but the data processing is different.
 The IR method involves frequency domain data processing.
 In this method the vibration responses of the foundation are measured by the receivers are processed to determine foundation length and integrity.

-Rebar detection is performed using a James Instruments R-Meter MK III Basic System Rebar Locator.
-This instrument utilizes pulse induction and microprocessor technology to precisely locate and measure reinforcement bars in concrete.
-ACER uses this device to estimate the depth and size of the steel reinforcing material.
+Rebar detection is performed using a James Instruments R-Meter MK III or Profometer PM-650 rebar locating systems.
+These instruments utilize pulse induction and microprocessor technology to precisely locate and measure reinforcement bars in concrete.
+ACER uses this device in conjunction with GPR to estimate the depth and size of the steel reinforcing material.